 |Lt.
 Armando Espitia

 In his 22 years with the City of Mountain View, Armando has worked as a Field Training Officer, as a member of the Gang Suppression Team, as a Crisis Negotiations Team member, as a driver's training instructor , and as a detective in the Crimes Against Person Unit.
 Armando also worked as a detective in the FBI Violent Gang Safe Streets Task Force and served as Police Officer Association President.
 Armando is currently oversees weekday patrol teams , our Youth Services Unit, Gang Suppression Team, Crisis Negotiation Team, CIT, Peer Support Team and our community service officers.

 |Lt.
 Frank St. Clair

-Jennifer began her career with the Mountain View Police Department in 1995.
-Her roles at the department included Lead Police Records Specialist and Records Unit Supervisor before she was promoted to Public Safety Support Services Manager, where she oversees the Emergency Communication Center, the Police and Fire Records units and the Public Safety Systems.
-She holds a BA from CSU Long Beach and a Masters in Public Administration from Notre Dame de Namur University.
+Jennifer began her career with the Mountain View Police Department in 1995 as a part time police assistant.
+Her roles at the department included Lead Police Records Specialist and Records Unit Supervisor before she was promoted to Public Safety Support Services Manager in 2016, where she oversees the Police and Fire Records units and the Public Safety Systems.
+She holds a BS from CSU Long Beach and a Master’s in Public Administration from Notre Dame de Namur University.

 Mountain View was incorporated on November 7, 1902.
 One of the first acts of the new city council was to elect a marshal, R.C.
 Waits.
 Waits' duties were mostly administrative, and another officer was hired in 1909 to assist with the enforcement of laws.
 In addition to the marshal, the Santa Clara County Sheriff and Fremont Township Constable also had offices in town.